AndreasInk/BetaKit/README.md

 ```

 When using local notifications, route tap actions into these deep links (or call `handleDeepLink` directly) so the expected `BetaKit` sheet appears.

-## Project goal
-Build a reusable SwiftUI package that increases both the quantity and quality of TestFlight feedback for indie and small app teams.

 ## Development
 ```bash